apache/qpid/qpid/cpp/README-winsdk.txt

 2. Prerequisites
 ================
-A. Visual Studio 2008 or Visual Studio 2010.
-The kits were produced using Visual Studio 2008 or Visual Studio 2010 and provide a matched set of link libraries for each tool chain.
+A. Visual Studio 2008, 2010, or 2012.
+The kits were produced with the corresponding version of Visual Studio and provide a matched set of link libraries for each tool chain.

 B. MSVC runtime libraries.
 Copies of the MSVC redistributable runtime libraries and manifest are included in the \bin\release directories.

-C. Boost version 1_47.
+C. Boost version 1_55.
 The Boost libraries required by this SDK are included in the \bin\debug and \bin\release directories.

-D. CMake version 2.8.6 or later, available for free from http://cmake.org/ CMake generates custom Visual Studio solutions and projects for the unmanaged C++ examples.
+D. CMake version 2.8.11 or later, available for free from http://cmake.org/ CMake generates custom Visual Studio solutions and projects for the unmanaged C++ examples.